 From Markus Grae-Hauck, Director of Music Ministries

-Here are some musical selections related to history, our theme for the month of November:
+Here are some songs for the month of June:

 · Milkman of Human Kindness – Billy Bragg www.youtube.com/watch?v=4mMUJFAd4rQ